felix-kocht/Schafkopf-Scorekeeper/README.md

 ## Contributing

-Change suggestions for the landing page and pull requests are welcome.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-For changes to the app reach out to me via felix.koch@mail.de, as the app repo is currently private.
+For changes to the app, please refer to this [repo]([url](https://github.com/felix-kocht/Schafkopf-Scorekeeper-App))

 ## License